microsoft/cppgraphqlgen/README.md

 ## API references

 See [GraphQLService.h](include/graphqlservice/GraphQLService.h) for the base types implemented in the `facebook::graphql::service` namespace.
-Take a look at [Today.h](include/Today.h) and [Today.cpp](Today.cpp) to see a sample implementation of a custom schema defined in [schema.today.graphql](samples/schema.today.graphql) for testing purposes.
+Take a look at [UnifiedToday.h](samples/today/UnifiedToday.h) and [UnifiedToday.cpp](samples/today/UnifiedToday.cpp) to see a sample implementation of a custom schema defined in [schema.today.graphql](samples/today/schema.today.graphql) for testing purposes.

 All of the generated files are in the [samples](samples/) directory.
+There are two different versions of the generated code, one which creates a single pair of files (`samples/unified/`), and one which uses the `--separate-files` flag with `schemagen` to generate individual header and source files (`samples/separate/`) for each of the object types which need to be implemeneted.
+The only difference between [UnifiedToday.h](samples/today/UnifiedToday.h) and [SeparateToday.h](samples/today/SeparateToday.h) should be that the `SeparateToday` use a generated [TodayObjects.h](samples/separate/TodayObjects.h) convenience header which includes all of the inidividual object header along with the rest of the schema in [TodaySchema.h](samples/separate/TodaySchema.h).

 If you modify the code generator in SchemaGenerator.* and rebuild, `make install` will update them.
 Please remember to include updating the samples in any pull requests which change them.

 # Build and Test